 The Heat is On!
 Where Does Heat Come From?

 Display this educational poster in your classroom when studying heat energy with your students.
 The poster clearly explains the three primary sources of heat with examples.

 - Sun – The sun is 5,726 degrees hot and gives off enough light and heat to support life on Earth.

-The friction created when two surfaces rub against each other produces heat energy.
-Some examples include rubbing your hands together, sliding down a slippery-dip or jumping on the spot.
+- Kinetic Energy – The friction created when two surfaces rub against each other produces heat energy.
+Some examples include rubbing your hands together, sliding down a slippery dip or jumping on the spot.

-Electrical appliances have the ability to convert electrical energy into heat energy.
-Some examples include hair dryers, light bulbs and stove top elements.
+- Electrical Energy – Electrical appliances can convert electrical energy into heat energy.
+Some examples include hair dryers, light bulbs, and stovetop elements.

-Heat energy can be produced as a result of a chemical reaction.
-Some examples include burning wood, digesting food and mixing chemical substances.
+- Chemical Energy – Heat energy can be produced as a result of a chemical reaction.
+Some examples include burning wood, digesting food, and mixing chemical substances.